 DIY Friendly ★★★★

 Once found on every street corner, with nearly 3.4 million sold over an 11-year period, you would struggle to believe the Sierra caused Ford management all manner of confidence issues.
-Initially slow to sell and with 'jellymould' aerodynamic styling that caught the public by surprise, it wasn’t until the similarly-styled Granada of 1985 that sales improved.
-By the time the 1987 facelift arrived, sales were strong enough to keep production going until 1993.
+Initially slow to sell with 'jellymould' aerodynamic styling that caught the public by surprise, it wasn’t until the similarly-penned Granada of 1985 that showroom sales improved.
+By the time the 1987 facelift arrived, reception was strong enough to keep production going until 1993.

 Spacious, entertaining and with great club support, it’s hard to find an area where the Ford Sierra doesn’t deserve merit.
 Just make sure the body isn’t made of rust and the running gear hasn’t been thrashed to within an inch of its life.
 Parts are still widely available, but prices won’t stay low for much longer – good examples are quickly becoming collectors’ items.